phetsims/function-builder/doc/model.md

-# Function Builder - simulation model description
+# Function Builder - model description

+This is a high-level description of the model used in Function Builder.
+It's intended for audiences that are not necessarily technical.

 Compared to other PhET simulations, the model in Function Builder is relatively trivial.
 A series of zero or more functions is constructed in a function *builder*.